-On Tuesday I talked a bit about the analysis in the medical journal The Lancet about the “increasingly polarized” debate on what is causing the rise in obesity rates.
+On Tuesday I talked a bit about the analysis in the medical journal The Lancet about the “increasingly polarized” debate on what is causing more people to have a body mass index (BMI) in the obese range.
 The journal’s second series on obesity, published last month, consisted of one editorial and five articles.
 In this post, I’ll focus on the parts that are likely to be the most useful and/or interesting to you, my readers.

 - People have some responsibility for their health.

 - Environmental factors can affect the ability of people to exercise personal responsibility.

 - The food environment delivers large amount of unhealthy foods to people.

 - This, in turn, affects food preferences and sustains or even increases the demand for unhealthy food.

 Going further, the modern food environment exploits our individual biological, psychological and social/economic vulnerabilities in ways that undermines out ability to act in our long-term self-interest (i.e., eat in a way that promotes good health and lets out bodies settle at their natural weight).

 - Low-nutrient, high-calorie foods are highly appetizing and are processed in ways that make it hard for our bodies to regulate how much we eat and how much we weigh.

 - Many foods are high in salt, sugar, fat, flavor enhancers and caffeine, which increases their “reward value,” while being low in fiber and protein, which would normally help us feel satisfied and slow absorption of sugar into our bloodstreams.